Tired of Reading? Please listen to the blog

 The Federal Drug Administration of the USA (FDA) has already approved the use of artificial skin and cartilage, although their effectiveness in patients is limited.
 The dream of a synthetic growth organ, such as a kidney, heart, lungs, and pancreas from a patient’s cells, appears to be just on the horizon.

-Texila American University (TAU), in alliance with the University of Central Nicaragua (UCN), offers a Master of Surgery fellowship program that is created specifically for doctors to develop on their existing knowledge, skills, and experience and advance clinical and service expertise in the features of diverse specializations.
+Texila American University (TAU), in alliance with the University of Central Nicaragua (UCN), offers exclusive training for the MRCS exam that is created specifically for doctors to develop on their existing knowledge, skills, and experience and advance clinical and service expertise in the features of diverse specializations.
 TAU has devised a curriculum with both theoretical and clinical elements to encourage and nurture students.

-Accompanying this fellowship program, TAU also offers concentrated education to take up the corresponding Royal College, UK, exams.
-If you seek to become a General Surgeon, primarily through MRCS, this fellowship program will assist you in getting the needed training to clear the MRCS exam.
+TAU offers concentrated education to take up the corresponding Royal College of Surgeons, UK, exams.
+If you seek to become a General Surgeon, primarily through MRCS, this training program will assist you in getting the needed training to clear the MRCS exam.

-Why Should Your Choose Texila American University to Become a Surgeon in India?
+Why Should You Choose Texila American University to Become a Surgeon in India?

 - Royal College-based standard curriculum